corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

 {{< /note >}}

 Similarly to the cluster database, the configuration for these state manager database instances is defined using a combination of the `database` and `stateManager` sections.

+{{< note >}}
+The state manager partition values can contain only letters, underscores, and digits and must begin with a letter.
+{{< /note >}}

-The following is a full example of how to keep the cluster database and all of the state manager databases completely isolated from each other.
+The following is a full example of how to keep the cluster database and all of the state manager databases completely isolated from each other:

 ```yaml
 databases: